bergie/resource-juggling/README.md

 * `views/{model}/show.{ext}` for the template showing individual items

 So, for a comment and Jade templating these would be `views/Comment/index.jade` and `views/Comment/show.jade`.

+### Setting URL prefixes to resources

+There are situations where you want to have custom URL prefixes for various resources.
+This can be done easily by passing the prefix as the `base` argument when instantiating a resource.

+For example:

+    server.resource 'user', resourceJuggling.getResource
+      schema: schema
+      name: 'User'
+      base: '/system/'

+In this situation users index would be located in `/system/user`, an individual user at `/system/user/1` etc.